World of Warcraft benchmarks

 - Display and resolution: if you want more than 1080p resolution then I would recommend ultrawide 3440x1440 displays.
 If you really like it there are also super ultra-wide displays.
 4K isn't bad, just that WoW is really nice on an ultrawide display.

-- Laptop: Integrated graphics can run the game really well on medium settings, but only the latest, most modern integrated graphics like Vega 7/8 in Ryzen 4000 and 5000 CPUs and Intel Tiger Lake G7 CPUs.
+- Laptop: Integrated graphics can run the game really well on medium settings, but only the more recent ones - Radeon 780M/680M, Intel Arc integrated graphics and the older Vega 7/8 or Intel Xe.
+Older or low tier Intel UHD will not cut it.